 If remuneration contains a variable component, the firm should ensure that the balance between the fixed and variable components is appropriate.
-What is considered an appropriate balance may vary given the personnel category as well as the area in which the firm is active.
+What is considered an appropriate balance may vary given the category of staff as well as the area in which the firm is active.

-When determining the share of the total remuneration that will be variable, the firm should take into account the following factors:
+When determining the variable portion of the total remuneration, the firm should in particular take into account the following factors: